 Reducing canopy size stresses the tree because of the cuts required.
 Unlike a thinning cut, a drop-crotching cut does not cut back to a natural boundary, this means that decay can spread quickly inside cut branches, for this reason it is best not to perform crown reduction if at all possible.

 This is a more extensive and severe form of pruning and is used to:

 1. Reduce the weight of potentially dangerous limbs.

 2. Balance a misshapen tree, for example, following storm damage, or after bad pruning.

 3. Prevent trees obstructing or damaging buildings and property.

 4. Prevent trees from interfering with overhead telephone and power lines.

 Removal and replacement with a smaller maturing plant may be the choice that minimizes the input of resources.
-When a customer wishes to reduce the height, crown reducing is much preferred to topping.
+When a customer wishes to reduce the height, and carefully considered the impac this will have on their trees health, 'crown reducing' is much preferred to 'topping'.

 Crown reduction should not be used to reduce the chances of the tree blowing over in a storm.
 Crown Thinning is the preferred method to minimize storm damage of an otherwise structurally sound tree.